 We employ LLaVA-1.5V-13B~\cite{llava} as the multimodal LLM backbone, with CLIP~\cite{clip} for vision encoding and Vicuna-13B~\cite{zheng2023judging}, finetuned from Llama 2~\cite{touvron2023llama} on conversational data, for the LLM backbone.
-We maintain the CLIP encoder and vision projection layer, while training the SMPL projection layer from scratch and fine-tuning the LLM using LORA.
-The SMPL projection layer is structured with MLP layers having dimensions [5120, 5120, 144].
-Following previous work~\cite{hmr2, spin}, our network predicts 6D rotations~\cite{zhou2019continuity} for the SMPL pose, which are then converted into rotation matrices for loss computation.
-We configure the LoRA ~\cite{hu2021lora} fine-tuning process with a rank of 128 and an alpha of 256.
-Optimization uses AdamW~\cite{loshchilov2017decoupled}, with a learning rate and weight decay set to 2e-4 and 0, respectively.
-We assign weights of 1.0 for the text generation loss and 0.1 for the SMPL pose loss.
-During the training phase, we employ 8 Nvidia A100 GPUs, each with 80G of memory.
-To enhance our training efficiency, we use the DeepSpeed engine~\cite{rasley2020deepspeed}.
-We set the batch size to 16 for each GPU, and the gradient accumulation step is configured to 2.
-The training process involves all training datasets, with the ratio of image to pose estimation, text to pose generation, and LLaVA multimodal instruction-tuning data at 2:1:1 for each batch.
+We maintain the CLIP encoder and vision projection layer, while training the SMPL projection layer from scratch and fine-tuning the LLM using LoRA.
+The SMPL projection layer is an MLP with layer dimensions of [5120, 5120, 144].
+Following previous work~\cite{hmr2, spin}, our network predicts 6D rotations~\cite{zhou2019continuity} for the SMPL pose, which are converted into rotation matrices for loss computation.
+For further implementation details, training details, our ablation study, and details about LLM backbones, please see \supmat